 Traditionally there will either be two or three chain rings on the front, although in recent times some road bikes have followed the mountain bike trend of having a single chain ring.
 Having a single chain ring minimises potential mechanic issues and simplifies the shifting to the rear cassette.
 The majority of road bikes will have either two or three front chain rings, although three front chain rings (known as a 'triple') are commonly reserved for recreational, entry level or touring bikes.

 Bikes with two front chain rings are normally split into a 'regular', 'compact' or 'pro-compact' (also called a 'mid-compact' or 'semi-compact' set up).
 A regular set-up sees the large chain ring with 53-teeth and the small chain ring with 39-teeth and is most commonly used by professional riders.
-A compact set-up sees the large chain ring with 50-teeth and the small chain ring with 34-teeth which provides easier pedaling ratios when compared to a regular set-up.
-A relatively new option, mid-compact set-up, is in between the two, the large chain ring with 52-teeth and the small chain ring with 36-teeth.
+A compact set-up sees the large chain ring with 50-teeth and the small chain ring with 34-teeth, which provides easier pedaling ratios when compared to a regular set-up.
+A relatively new option, the mid-compact set-up, is in between the two - the large chain ring has 52-teeth and the small chain ring has 36-teeth.
 A common crankset option for commuting, fitness or cyclocross bike has a 46 tooth large chain ring, paired with a 36 tooth small chain ring.

 A 'triple' will normally have a 50-tooth large chain ring, a 39-tooth medium chain ring and a 30 tooth small chain ring.